static-php/.github/profile/README.md

 - [nativephp/laravel](https://github.com/nativephp/laravel): Write native desktop applications using PHP.
 - [Laravel Herd](https://herd.laravel.com/): One click PHP development environment for macOS.

-Join this growing list of projects by using static-php-cli in your workflow!

 ### Contributing

 This organization is used to store static-php-cli related project repository.